LiLabAtVT/I2GDS2025/Group1/README.md

 This pipeline utilizes QIIME2's (Quantitative Insights Into Microbial Ecology 2) "Amplicon" Distribution, a suite of plug-ins that provide broad analytic functionality to support microbiome marker gene analysis from raw sequencing data to pubication-quality visualizations and statistics.
 We expect to reproduce taxonomic composition tables for both bacteria and fungi.

+Figure from article we plan to reproduce:

 <img width="350" height="200" alt="image" src="https://github.com/user-attachments/assets/8210a433-4b7a-4c40-aecd-a499ed9a6afc" />

+Babalola et al. 2025

 ## Installing QIIME2 into Conda environment
-Installing the base distribution's conda environment: QIIME 2 recommends creating a new environment specifically for the QIIME 2 distribution, as they are many dependencies that you wouldn't want in an existing environment
+Installing the base distribution's conda environment: QIIME 2 recommends creating a new environment specifically for the QIIME 2 distribution, as they are many dependencies that you wouldn't want in an existing environment.
 ```{linux}
 # Installation for Linux/Windows users
 conda env create \